wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-labview.rst

 -------------------

 .. image:: images/creating-benchtop-test-labview/labview-benchtop-run-live.png
+   :alt: Robot Main in the project window with its corresponding front panel open.

 1. In the Project Explorer window, double-click the Robot Main.vi item to open the Robot Main VI.
 2. Click the Run button (White Arrow on the top ribbon) of the Robot Main VI to deploy the VI to the roboRIO.
 LabVIEW deploys the VI, all items required by the VI, and the target settings to memory on the roboRIO.
 If prompted to save any VIs, click Save on all prompts.